daredloco/live-controls/README.md

 ### Todo
 - Add custom Dashboard - Users will be able to select which controls they want to see on the dashboard
-- Add function to set groups of user similar to the permissions
 - ?